 The University of Minnesota's DDS/PhD program requires 8 years.
 We strongly suggest students complete 4 years of PhD study before beginning DDS coursework; other options may be possible.
 Depending on research emphasis, some basic science courses in the DDS curriculum may be waived, allowing time in years 5-8 for completion of PhD requirements and staying abreast of new developments.
 Students may defend and receive the PhD degree any time after PhD requirements are completed.
 If the PhD is completed prior to DDS graduation, students will find a new lab to learn additional techniques.

 DDS/PhD trainees are encouraged to enroll in the PhD program in Oral Biology.
-To facilitate clinical obligations, the PhD program in Oral Biology provides more flexibility in scheduling milestones such as preliminary exams than found in most other graduate programs at the University of Minnesota.
-A cross-disciplinary academic minor is also required in fields such as molecular biology, genetics, or neuroscience.
+Other PhD programs may be possible, but not guaranteed.
+The PhD in Oral Biology is designed to provide students who seek academic and research careers with a broad understanding of the development, structure, function, and pathology of the orofacial region.
+Additionally, the PhD program in Oral Biology provides more flexibility in scheduling milestones such as preliminary exams than found in most other graduate programs at the University of Minnesota.
+The intent of the Oral Biology program is to train scientists for research and teaching careers.
+A complementary minor in another field is required (molecular biology, genetics, neuroscience, etc.).